 David J Foran, Lead Investigator

-Dr. Foran is Professor of Pathology, Laboratory Medicine & Radiology and Chief of the Division of Medical Informatics at UMDNJ-Robert Wood Johnson Medical School.
-He also serves as Executive Director of Computational Imaging & Biomedical informatics; and Chief Informatics Officer at The Cancer Institute of New Jersey.
+Dr. Foran is Professor of Pathology, Laboratory Medicine & Radiology and Chief of the Division of Medical Informatics at Rutgers-Robert Wood Johnson Medical School.
+He also serves as Executive Director of Computational Imaging & Biomedical informatics; and Chief Informatics Officer at Rutgers Cancer Institute of New Jersey.
 His research focuses on the design, development, and implementation of new approaches in computer-assisted diagnostics, medical imaging and statistical pattern recognition for resolving challenging clinical problems in pathology, radiology, and oncology.

 - An image-guided screening system for discriminating among commonly confused malignant lymphomas and leukemia